A new Hamiltonian formalism for singular Lagrangian theories

-We introduce a ``nonlinear'' version of the Hamiltonian formalism which allows a self-consistent description of theories with degenerate Lagrangian.
+We introduce a version of the Hamiltonian formalism based on the Clairaut equation theory which allows us a self-consistent description of systems with degenerate (or singular) Lagrangian.
 A generalization of the Legendre transform to the case when the Hessian is zero is done using the mixed (envelope/general) solutions of the multidimensional Clairaut equation.
-The corresponding system of equations of motion is equivalent to the Lagrange equations, but contains ``nondynamical'' momenta and unresolved velocities.
+The corresponding system of equations of motion is equivalent to the initial Lagrange equations, but contains ``nondynamical'' momenta and unresolved velocities.
 This system is reduced to the physical phase space and presented in the Hamiltonian form by introducing a new (non-Lie) bracket.